 - why you suggest that if they have time to sit down with their tea that placing it in a teacup or mug with a teapot (taste profile changes in a paper cup, easier to regulate the steep time of the water in a teapot) – maybe they’ll be in a hurry, but they may think of stopping by next time and trying it the way you’re suggesting.
 It may also pique their interest, and they’ll want to learn more about tea.

 Last point, no need to use a ton of tea.
-It takes about 3 grams (that’s about 2 teaspoons) of tea per 8 ounce cup of water to make a delicious cup of tea that can be re-steeped multiple times.
+It takes about 3 grams (about 2 teaspoons) of tea per 8 ounce cup of water to make a cup of tea that can be re-steeped multiple times.

 Are you a server or newbie tea lover, click here to take a peek at 5 Rookie Tea mistakes (and how to avoid them).
 You’ll find more ways to give better information to your customers.

 How do you improve your tea experience when you’re in a coffee shop?
 Let me know in the comments below.